 Baked Snapper with Key Lime Butter Sauce

-This dish features a blackened yellowtail snapper fillet topped with a key lime butter sauce.
-The fish is simple to prepare and ready in under 20 minutes.
+Baked Snapper with Key Lime Butter Sauce is a fresh, easy dish made with blackened yellowtail snapper and a tangy key lime butter sauce.
+It’s light, flavorful, and ready in under 20 minutes.

 Broiled Snapper Recipe